mrpitch/strapi-playground-docker/README.md

 # 🚀 Getting started with Strapi

 Dockerized Playground for Strapi to test features, plugins etc.
-You will find to versions
+You will find two versions

+Disclaimer: using pnpm as package manager although not officially supported by strapi.
+Please see `.npmrc` for config (shamefully-hoisting is enabled).

 ## development